 It is also difficult to reach round to our backs so giving the area a really good clean can be more of a challenge.
 Sweat clogs the pores so if you are having a good workout at the gym or exercising in the great outdoors, it is a good idea to shower straight afterwards.

-Acne on the bottom can appear too
+Acne on the your rear can appear too

 Outbreaks of acne on the butt can be more difficult to treat than on the face because the skin there is tougher.
 Spots on the bottom can be more common than you might think.
 This is because there is more bacteria below the waist than above it.
 Acne on the butt is generally caused by the hair follicles becoming clogged and infected.
 The condition is known as follicultis.
 Constantly wearing tights or pantyhose does not help as clothing that is so close to the skin makes it sweaty, clogging the follicles.